 - Select the role you intend to use for your integration and click Edit button in their record

-- Scroll down to the Access section and select the Setup tab
+- Scroll down to the Permissions section and select the Setup tab

 - From the dropdown menu, select User Access Tokens and click Add

 - Click Save